Canada - Israel Relations

 Various bilateral agreements support Canada’s commercial relations with Israel.
 These include the Air Transportation Agreement (2015), a renewed and funded Science & Technology Agreement, the Double Taxation Agreement (1977), and the Canadian Space Agency - Israeli Space Agency MOU for Space Cooperation (March 2005).

 Israel is an important economic partner for Canada in the Middle East and North Africa region, with a full range of business possibilities including trade, investment, science & technology and innovation.
 The Canada-Israel Free Trade Agreement (CIFTA), in force since 1997, has led to a tripling in the value of merchandise trade between our countries to C$1.5 billion in 2014.
-On January 21, 2014, Prime Minister Harper and Israeli Prime Minister Netanyahu announced the launch of negotiations to modernize and expand the Canada-Israel Free Trade Agreement (CIFTA), and negotiations are ongoing.

 A key element of the commercial relationship is collaboration in science, technology and innovation (STI).
 Bilateral STI relations are strong and based on a significant, 20-plus year history of close collaboration to jointly fund bilateral industrial and basic research.
 Currently, a number of Canadian government organizations and the provinces of Ontario and Saskatchewan are funding collaborative research and development with Israel, and Nova Scotia recently established a programme to enhance R&D partnerships with Israel.
 DFATD is responsible for the Canada-Israel Agreement on Industrial Research and Development, which commits both parties to providing up to $1M per year towards industrial R&D with Israel.
 This funding is managed by an arms-length delivery entity, the Canada-Israel Industrial Research and Development Foundation.